-SACRAMENTO, Calif. — In two putative class actions over a reinsurance participation agreement (RPA) of hundreds of California businesses that bought a workers’ compensation program (Shasta Linen Supply Inc. v.
-Applied Underwriters Inc., et al., Nos.
-16-00158 & 16-01211, E.D.
+SACRAMENTO, Calif. — In two putative class actions over a reinsurance participation agreement (RPA) of hundreds of California businesses that bought a workers’ compensation program, plaintiffs argue in a Dec.
+11 brief that a California federal court should certify a class because whether the program and RPA are illegal is a common question for all class members (Shasta Linen Supply Inc. v.
+Applied Underwriters Inc., et al., No. 16-00158, Pet Food Express Ltd., et al. v.
+Applied Underwriters Inc., et al., No. 16-01211, E.D.
 Calif.).

 MONTGOMERY, Ala. — In a $1.3 million breach of contract dispute between a nonprofit public insurer and a reinsurer, an Alabama federal judge on Dec.
 7 issued a final judgment in favor of the reinsurer based upon an arbitration panel’s recent award (Alabama Municipal Insurance Corp. v.
 Munich Reinsurance America Inc., No. 16-948, M.D.
 Ala.).

 NEW YORK — Liquidators for two hedge funds filed a conspiracy and fraud complaint on Nov.
 21 in a New York federal court in connection “with one of the most spectacular hedge fund collapses in recent memory” in which funds with an alleged net asset value (NAV) of nearly $1 billion turned out to not only be insolvent but also to have liabilities between $400 million and $800 million (Martin Trott, et al. v.
 Platinum Management (NY) LLC, et al., No. 18-10936, S.D.
 N.Y.).